mre/endler.dev/content/2024/follow-the-hackers/index.md

 {% info() %}
 This post offers personal insights on predicting tech trends by observing hackers.
 It's based on subjective observations and should be read with critical thinking.
 If you're looking for meticulously researched, data-driven analyses, you might want to check out an actual research paper instead!
-If you like fan-fiction, you might enjoy this post.

 {% end %}

 A good way to predict which technologies will be important in the future is to see what hackers are passionate about today.